 General Introduction to the PMRM

-The Privacy Management Reference Model and Methodology (PMRM) addresses the reality of today’s networked, interoperable capabilities, applications and devices and the complexity of managing personal information (PI) across legal, regulatory and policy environments in interconnected Domains.
-In some jurisdictions, there is a distinction between ‘personal information’ (PI) and ‘personally identifiable information’ (PII) and this is addressed in the Glossary.
-For clarity in the document, however, the term ‘PI’ is generally used and assumed to cover both.
-Specific contexts may, however, require that the distinction be made explicit.
+The Privacy Management Reference Model and Methodology (PMRM) addresses the reality of today’s networked, interoperable systems, applications and devices coupled with the complexity of managing Personal Information (PI) across legal, regulatory and policy environments in these interconnected Domains.
+Additionally, in some jurisdictions, there is a distinction between ‘Personal Information’ (PI) and ‘Personally-Identifiable Information’ (PII) and in specific contexts, clear distinctions must be made explicitly between the two; however, for the purposes of this document, the term ‘PI’ will be used and is assumed to cover both.
+Section 9.2 Glossary addresses the distinctions between PI and PII.

 The PMRM is a valuable tool that helps improve privacy management, compliance and accountability in IoT, Big Data, cloud computing, health and finance IT, smart grid, social networking, federated identity and similarly complex environments where the use of personal information is governed by laws, regulations, business contracts and operational policies, but where traditional enterprise-focused tools are inadequate.
-It can be of value to business and program managers who need to understand the implications of privacy policies for specific business systems and to help assess privacy management risks.
+The PMRM is a valuable tool for those seeking to improve privacy management, compliance and accountability in their information systems and solutions - such as health IT, financial services, federated identity, social networks, mobile apps, cloud computing, Big Data, IoT etc. - where the use of Personal Information across the entire ecosystem is governed by laws, regulations, business contracts and operational policies, It also can be of particular value to business and program managers who need to understand the implications of privacy policies for specific business systems and to assess privacy management risks.

-The PMRM is neither a static model nor a purely prescriptive set of rules (although it includes characteristics of both), and implementers have flexibility in determining the level and granularity of analysis required in a particular Use Case.
+The PMRM is neither a static model nor a purely prescriptive set of rules (although it includes characteristics of both).
+Implementers have flexibility in determining the level and granularity of analysis required for their particular Use Case.

 A Use Case can be scoped narrowly or broadly.
-Although its granular applicability is perhaps more useful to practitioners, it might also be employed at broad level, encompassing the entire corporation, a subsidiary, a product line or a common set of functions within a corporation.
-At such a high level, if the privacy office has established broad Privacy Controls, their design via Services and their underlying functionality implemented in manual and technical Mechanisms could Ita high level Privacy Architecture.
-A Privacy Architecture, as a product of a Privacy Management Analysis (PMA), would incorporate reusable Services and Mechanisms supporting future initiatives, and enable improved risk assessment, compliance and accountability.
+Although its granular-applicability is perhaps most useful to practitioners, it can also be employed at a broader level, encompassing an entire enterprise, , product line or common set of functions within a corporation.
+Using a comprehensive approach, the privacy office could establish broad Privacy Controls, design their Services and implement their underlying functionality in manual and technical Mechanisms – and these, in turn, could inform a high-level Privacy Architecture.
+A Privacy Architecture, which is a product of the Privacy Management Analysis (PMA), could incorporate these reusable Services and Mechanisms in future initiatives, enabling improved risk assessment, compliance and accountability.

-Naturally to effect Privacy by Design at the granular level, a Use Case will more likely be scoped for a specific design initiative.
-However, the benefit of using the PMRM at the broad level first is to inform the more granular initiatives with guidance from a corporate perspective, which could reduce the amount of work for the privacy office and engineers.
+In order to INSERTWORD Privacy by Design at the granular level, a Use Case will more-likely be scoped for a specific design initiative.
+However, the benefit of using the PMRM at the broadest level first is to inform the more-granular initiatives with guidance from a corporate perspective, potentially reducing the amount of work for the privacy office and engineers.

 Even if the development of an overarching Privacy Architecture is not appropriate for an organization, the PMRM may also be useful in fostering interoperable policies and policy management standards and solutions.
-In this way, the PMRM enables “privacy by design” because of its analytic structure and primarily operational focus.
+In this way, the PMRM further enables “privacy by design” because of its analytic structure and primarily-operational focus.
 A PMRM-generated PMA, because of its clear structure and defined components, can be valuable as a tool to inform the development of similar applications or systems which use PI.

 Major Changes from PMRM V1.0